 I nodded and put on my beanie and scarf before bracing the bitter New Jersey winter.
 I turned my flashlight on and clipped my walkie onto my coat.

-Fuck, Donny wasn’t lying, I’m freezing, and it’s been 2 minutes.
+Fuck, Donny wasn’t lying, I’m freezing, and it’s only been 2 minutes.

 “Finally.”
 I muttered.

 “Fuck man.”
-I huffed out seeing the smirk on the modelesqe driver.
+I huffed out seeing the smirk on the modelesque driver.

-“Silent treatment eh?
+“Silent treatment?
 This how you treat all your contractors?”
 Alexis teased me again, furthering my irritation with him.

 “Just the annoying ones.”
 I grumbled throwing my leftover lasagna in the microwave.
 It was day three of heated up lasagna and I made a promise to myself that after tonight’s shift I’d cook something else for myself.
 I had three nights off after today thankfully and I was going to take full advantage of it.